aliBenhenia/Tripnest/front-end/README.md

-# Travila - Morocco Travel Explorer
+# GoMorocco - Morocco Travel Explorer

-Travila is a travel application focused on exploring Morocco's beautiful cities, attractions, and experiences.
+GoMorocco is a travel application focused on exploring Morocco's beautiful cities, attractions, and experiences.

 ## Features